-Due to the COVID-19 pandemic, we continue to conduct business with substantial modifications to employee travel and work locations and also the virtualization of sales and marketing events.
+Due to the COVID-19 pandemic, we continue to conduct business with substantial modifications to employee travel and work locations.
 We expect these modifications to remain in place throughout calendar year 2022, along with substantially modified interactions with customers and suppliers, among other adjustments.
-As certain offices reopened due to the lifting of local government restrictions and a small number of employees started returning to work locations on a limited basis during fiscal 2021, we have maintained a "Voluntary Work-From-Home Policy" providing our employees with valued flexibility.
+We have maintained a "Remote Work Policy" providing our employees with valued flexibility.
 While we have not experienced material disruptions to our operations from the COVID-19 pandemic, we are unable to predict the full impact that the COVID-19 pandemic will have on our operations and future financial performance, including demand for our offerings, impact to our customers and partners, actions that may be taken by governmental authorities, and other factors identified in "Risk Factors" in Part II, Item 1A of this Report.

-Highlights from the quarter ended December 31, 2021
+Highlights from the quarter and nine months ended June 30, 2022